Grow chives indoors for instant access to a flavourful, aromatic herb that packs a punch.

 Always leave about 3cm (1 inch) to allow the plant to grow back.

-Chives respond well to harvesting and it will trigger new growth.
+Chives respond well to harvesting, and it will trigger new growth.
 Continuous harvesting will also prevent chives from blooming.
-Sure, the flowers are edible but when the plants start to bloom less energy will be used for growing new leaves.
-And, when growing indoors we are looking for leaves to harvest.
+The flowers are edible, but when the plants bloom, less energy will be used for growing new leaves.
+And, when growing indoors, we are looking for leaves to harvest.

 Chives and pests when growing indoors